Location: Pett Village Hall, Pett Road, Nr Hastings, TN35 4HD Date: Saturday 22nd December 2018 Time: 10:30

-This multi-terrain 5 mile race takes place in and around the undulating fields and trails surrounding the village of Pett.
+This multi-terrain festive race returns for a 13th time in 2018 and takes place in and around the undulating fields and trails surrounding the village of Pett.
 It will include plenty of mud and hills to help you earn your Christmas Puds and other festive goodies.
 Plus, all finishers will receive a special commemorative festive medal and a glass of warming mulled wine.

 The event is suitable for experienced runners and beginners alike, and features chip timing.
 There is also a Children's Race and a 2 mile fun run.